aireilly/openshift-mkdocs/docs/scalability_and_performance/optimizing-networking.md

 !!! note
     This 50 byte overlay header is relevant to the OpenShift SDN.
 Other SDN solutions might require the value to be more or less.

-## Recommended practices for installing large scale clusters
+## Recommended practices for installing large scale clusters {#recommended-install-practices_optimizing-networking}

 When installing large clusters or scaling the cluster to larger node counts, set the cluster network `cidr` accordingly in your `install-config.yaml` file before you install the cluster: